Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Experimental results and four-electrode theoretical model

 \subsection{Methodology for the comparison between theory and experiment}

-To enable direct comparison between experimental data and the prediction of the low-$\Rm$ model, the latter is extended to the case of a 4-electrode configuration representing the experimental current injection pattern.
-Since the model is linear, this is done by translating the solution for one forcing electrode to the location of each of the four forcing electrodes and superimposing the four solutions so obtained, weighing them by the sign of the curren they carry.
+To enable direct comparison between experimental data and the prediction of the {propagative} low-$\Rm$ model, the latter is extended to the case of a four-electrodes configuration representing the experimental current injection pattern.
+Since the model is linear, this is done by translating the solution for one forcing electrode to the location of each of the four forcing electrodes and superimposing the four solutions so obtained, weighing them by the sign of the current they carry.
 The solution is then expressed in a common Cartesian frame whose origin is at the centre of the top left electrode of the injection pattern on figure \ref{fig:schema_Hartmann}.
-In this frame, we use two attenuation coefficients and phase shifts defined in a similar way as in $\S$\ref{sbsec:diagnosis_qties}: $\alpha_x$ and $\varphi_{ x}$ are based on $\boldsymbol\nabla\phi\cdot\unitx$ while $\alpha$ and $\varphi$ are based on $\|\boldsymbol\nabla\phi\|$.
-Gradients are evaluated by second order central finite differences using signals from adjacent probes, so $\alpha_x$ and $\varphi_{ x}$ require the signals of two probes while $\alpha$ and $\varphi$ require four.
+In this frame, we use two attenuation coefficients and phase shifts defined in a similar way as in $\S$ \ref{sbsec:diagnosis_qties}: $\alpha_x$ and $\varphi_{ x}$ are based on $\bm\nabla\phi\bm\cdot\unitx$ while $\alpha$ and $\varphi$ are based on {$\|\bm\nabla_\perp\phi\|$}.
+Gradients {of electric potential} are evaluated by second-order central finite differences using signals from adjacent probes, so $\alpha_x$ and $\varphi_{x}$ require the signals of two probes while $\alpha$ and $\varphi$ require four.